mirfmaster/loopback-next/docs/site/BelongsTo-relation.md

 instance (e.g. a `Customer` the order belongs to).
 See also [API Docs](https://loopback.io/doc/en/lb4/apidocs.repository.belongstoaccessor.html)

+Notice that navigational properties can not be included in the data for CRUD operations (e.g
+`orderRepository.create({id: 1, quantity: 0, customerId: 1, customer:{id: 1, name: 'rejected'}})`),
+or it will be rejected with error `Navigational properties are not allowed`.

 ## Using BelongsToAccessor in a controller

 The same pattern used for ordinary repositories to expose their CRUD APIs via